Keysight/Jlsca/README.md

 # Who wrote it?

-It's written for fun by me (Cees-Bart Breunesse), and Ilya Kizhvatov contributed some python example code I shamelessly copied and adapted.
+It's written for fun by me (Cees-Bart Breunesse) and Ilya Kizhvatov (whose [pysca](https://github.com/ikizhvatov/pysca) I shamelessly used as a baseline).
 Ruben Muijrers contributed the bit compression for whiteboxes used in conditional bitwise sample reduction.
 This toolbox is not a Riscure product, and Riscure does not support or maintain this code.
 If it crashes or you have feature requests, Github allows you to contact the authors, or you do a pull request ;-) It's the first code I ever wrote in Julia so if you have comments about how to make it faster or less of a hack (try the parallelization code), by all means contact me.

 # Installation

-1. Install Julia (0.5.1 is tested) and make sure the `julia` executable is in your path (notably for Windows users).
+1. Install Julia (0.5.2 is tested) and make sure the `julia` executable is in your path (notably for Windows users).
 Start he Julia REPL by executing `julia`.

 2. In the REPL type `Pkg.clone("https://github.com/Riscure/Jlsca")`